Outburn-IL/foob-docs/configuration.md

 Content-Type: text/csv,charset=windows-1252
 ```

-**IRIS FUME Plugin** comes with a very basic business process implementation (see the `FumeBusinessProcess` component).
+**FUME Plugin** comes with a basic business process implementation (see the `FumeBusinessProcess` component).
 If you have developed your custom Business processes, you can specify which one should process data streams which come from the `FumeBusinessService` component – see the Business Process settings on the FUME Settings tab.

 If the component is expected to work with only certain data type, you can specify this data type in the component settings (`FUME Settings` tab, field `Content Type`).